natalieagus/50033/_posts/2021-01-03-unityfortoddlers.md

 Expand the **blending** section and observe a few settings: this dictates how two or more light source should blend when they're near one another.
 Overlap operation of **additive** will cause the overlapping region to be very bright, while **alpha blend** allows the light with higher order to be rendered on top of the other.
 The gif below demonstrates at first the blue light to be rendered after the green light, giving an overall blue-ish appearance.
 Afterwards, the light order is swapped so you see that the overall overlapping region has a green-ish appearance.
 Both lights are set to be "Alpha Blend".

+> Wait for a few seconds, the gif is quite long.

 ![alpha blend](https://www.dropbox.com/s/1xkizaxktv4y4kq/blending.gif?raw=1)

 ## URP SpriteLit and SpriteUnlit Material